kasslent/vr-with-aframe-notes/vr-with-aframe.md

 ## What is VR?

 **Virtual Reality** is a computer-generated 3D environment that simulates a real experience.
-Level of interactivity can vary from passively observing to device-assisted interactions.
+The level of interactivity can vary from passively observing to device-assisted interactions.

 Examples:
 * <a href="https://www.youtube.com/watch?v=hEK-J3ZgCZA">Tilt Brush</a>